-instance-id Range of spanning-tree instances.
+Syntax Description instance-id Range of spanning-tree instances.
 You can specify a single instance, a range of instances separated by a hyphen, or a series of instances separated by a comma.
-The range is 0 to 4094. cost Path cost is 1 to 200000000, with higher values meaning higher costs.

-The default path cost is computed from the interface bandwidth setting.
-These are the IEEE default path cost values:
+The range is 0 to 4094. cost Path cost is 1 to 20000000, with higher values meaning higher costs.
+Defaults The default path cost is computed from the interface bandwidth setting.
+These are the IEEE default path cost values: 1000 Mbps-20000 100 Mbps-200000 Command Modes Interface config Command History Release Modification 12.2(44)EY This command was introduced.
+Usage Guidelines Spanning Tree Protocol (STP) is not supported on user network interfaces (UNIs).

-- 1000 Mbps-20000

-- 100 Mbps-200000

-- 10 Mbps-2000000

-Release Modification

-12.2(25)EX This command was introduced.

-12.2(25)SEG The instance-id range changed to 0 to 4094.

-Spanning Tree Protocol (STP) is not supported on user network interfaces (UNIs).
 You can configure path cost only on NNIs or on ENIs on which STP has been enabled.
-To set a port as an NNI or ENI, enter the port-type {eni | nni} interface configuration command.
+To set a port as an NNI or ENI, enter the port-type { eni nni } interface configuration command.
 To enable STP on an ENI, enter the spanning-tree interface configuration command.
 When you configure the cost, higher values represent higher costs.

-This example shows how to set a path cost of 250 on a port associated with instances 2 and 4:

-'''

-Switch(config)# interface gigabitethernet0/2

-Switch(config-if)# spanning-tree mst 2,4 cost 250

-'''

-You can verify your settings by entering the show spanning-tree mst interface interface-id privileged EXEC command.

-Command Description show spanning-tree mst interface interface-id Displays MST information for the specified interface. spanning-tree mst port-priority Configures an interface priority. spanning-tree mst priority Configures the switch priority for the specified spanning-tree instance.
+Examples This example s hows how to set a path cost of 250 on a port associated with instances 2 and 4: LXampies Switch(config)# interface gigabitethernet0/2 Switch(config-if)# spanning-tree mst 2,4 cost 250 You can verify your settings by entering the show spanning-tree mst interface interface-id privileged EXEC command.
+Related Commands Command Description ------------------ -- -- show spanning-tree mst interface interface-id Displays MST information for the specified interface. spanning-tree mst port-priority Configures an interface priority. spanning-tree mst priority Configures the switch priority for the specified spanning-tree instance.